Billings, Montana: Events

-Breweries
+Breweries and distilleries

-With eight microbreweries in the metropolitan area, Billings has more breweries than any community in Montana.
-The downtown breweries are, Yellowstone Valley Brewing Co., Thirsty Street Tap Room, Angry Hank's Tap Room, Carters Brewery, and Überbrew.
-Another nearby brewery, Red Lodge Ales Brewing Co., is in Red Lodge.
-Downtown Billings also has a distillery that makes a variety of handcrafted spirits.
-Trailhead Spirits is in the former train depot complex.
-Canyon Creek Brewery opened at the end of 2013 on Billings' west end.
-Another offering, the Last Chance Pub, opened downtown in 2016.
+With nine microbreweries in the metropolitan area, Billings has more breweries than any community in Montana.
+The downtown breweries include Montana Brewing Co., Thirsty Street Tap Room, Angry Hank's Tap Room, Carters Brewery, and Überbrew.
+Downtown Billings is also home to two distilleries, offering a variety of handcrafted spirits and cocktails.
+The West End is the location of several other breweries and a third distillery.
+The Billings Brew Trail features all of the distilleries and breweries across the city, as well as a cider house and a winery.